urosorozel/openstack-ansible-os_neutron/doc/source/configure-network-services.rst

 Refer to the `FWaaS 2.0 API specification
 <https://specs.openstack.org/openstack/neutron-specs/specs/newton/fwaas-api-2.0.html>`_
-for more information on these FWaaS v2 features
+for more information on these FWaaS v2 features.

+FWaaS v2 requires the use of Open vSwitch.
+To deploy an environment using Open vSwitch for virtual networking, please refer to the following
+documentation:

+* `Scenario - Using Open vSwitch <app-openvswitch.html>`_

+* `Scenario - Using Open vSwitch with DVR
+  <app-openvswitch-dvr.html>`_

 Follow the steps below to deploy FWaaS v2: